R-Cloud-Designs/Lead-system/README.md

 The Angular application and the SurrealDB instance are hosted on DigitalOcean, providing a reliable and scalable cloud platform.

-- DigitalOcean App Platform: [Link to Angular app](link1) - Coming soon
+- DigitalOcean App Platform: [Link to Deployed App](https://dolphin-app-3ajtf.ondigitalocean.app/dashboard) - Coming soon
-- DigitalOcean Database Cluster: [Link to SurrealDB instance](link2) - Coming soon
+- DigitalOcean Database Cluster: [Link to SurrealDB instance](https://lionfish-app-tkzl5.ondigitalocean.app/) - Coming soon

 ## SurrealDB and Zod setup